 - Birthday date

-- phone number & email so they can contact you regarding which free breast pumps your insurance offer and upgrade options
+- Phone number & email so they can contact you regarding which free breast pumps your insurance offers and upgrade options

 - Insurance provider name